Grinnell Chamber

 Much of what is currently programmed at the GAAC are long-time community favorites such as Music in the Park and Studio 6 Afterschool Program.
 In her new role, St. Angelo says that she and her board are focused on what the community loves so far and expanding arts-focused opportunities in the community.

-Most recently, GAAC celebrated with an opening reception of A Breath of Line / A Body of Color by local artist John Weave, who grew up in Gilman, Iowa, and now splits time between Grinnell and the Netherlands.
+Most recently, GAAC celebrated with an opening reception of A Breath of Line / A Body of Color by local artist John Weaver, who grew up in Gilman, Iowa, and now splits time between Grinnell and the Netherlands.
 During other times of the year, the GAAC showcases art from Grinnell College’s art majors, too, as well as art from local elementary, middle, and high schools.

 In October, the GAAC will also launch their first-ever Spooky Town exhibit, which will showcase artwork from students from Studio 6 and run in conjunction with their children's Spooky Haunted House on October 25.